-Customizing the User’s Session
+Customizing the user’s session

 In this section, we will describe how the session startup in ThinLinc can be customized.
+Also see ThinLinc profiles for details on the main session customization tool.

 Session startup — the big picture